-Steady-State Thermal Circuit Modeling of HVDC Cable Joints Considering Axial Heat Transfer Effect and Its Application
+Equivalent Steady-State Thermal Circuit Model and Its Application of HVDC Cable Joints Considering Axial Heat Transfer Effect

 -